 The biggest eyebrow raiser was the discrepancy last year in underlying to non-underlying results.
 An impairment of £95.8m was the reason, , although a large pension contribution was also included here.
-Prior to this, results at the business were good, although the structure of it has meant there are many characteristics which has turned investors away.
+Prior to this, results at the business were good.
+The structure of it has meant there are many characteristics which has turned investors away.
 As a result, this sector is one of the cheapest to buy shares in, with no company attracting a real premium rating.

-Additionally, Pendragon have expanded into other countries and also have developed Pinewood, a software based system which seeks to become a world-wide leader for the back-end of dealerships.
+Additionally, Pendragon have expanded into other countries.
+They have developed Pinewood, a software based system which seeks to become a world-wide leader for the back-end of dealerships.
 They have also invested heavily into online car retailing, which seeks to offer something new.
 This part of the business is growing quickly, although as we can see is generating heavy losses.

 This forms part of the bear case.
 Capital expenditure has been heavy, and outstripped cashflow by a long way in recent years:

 This has not been done with borrowed money, as debt has remained relatively stable.
 But what is clear is that the company are selling off assets to pay for this.
 The US business is currently for sale and is predicted to bring in another $100m.
 Reducing the number of sites also then reduces the need for this level of capex.
-It is surprising how expensive this can be,especially the premium locations: the capex bill running to almost £4m for just one.
+It is surprising how expensive this can be,especially the premium locations.
+The capex bill runs to almost £4m for just one.
 By contrast the new Car Store models are quite light.